About food poisoning

 - has severe stomach pain and vomiting and can’t keep any fluid down

-- isn’t drinking and has signs of dehydration, including little or no wee, weight loss, tiredness and extreme thirst
+- isn’t drinking and has signs of dehydration, including little or no urination, weight loss, tiredness and extreme thirst

 - has symptoms of food poisoning and is less than one year old